 Any decent tin snips (AKA dykes) will cut wire mesh, but our favorite are the Offset Max2000 Aviation Snips from Malco.
 They seem to give you just the right amount of leverage for cutting 19 gauge wire mesh, and the offset cutters make it easy to get deep into a cut without the mesh getting caught up on the handle.

-Regardless of which nutsetter you use, we like Bosch’s bit shank extensions to hold the bit when you’re reaching far under a PV array to screw into a rail.
+Bosch’s bit shank extensions are great for holding your nutsetter bit when you’re reaching far under a PV array to screw into a rail.
 Their Daredevil QC models (which are labeled for use with spade bits, but work well with any quick change bit) have a locking mechanism that keeps the bit from falling out while you’re working.

 Got a question about one of our recommendations?
 Need advice on a tricky AG situation?
 Want to suggest an addition or update?
 Reach out to us through our contact form or the Comments section below.
 Cheers!